oriSomething/comment-anchors/README.md

 **Comment Anchors** is your answer!
 Define any anchor you want, and comment-anchors will find them and you can easily jump to them from anywhere in your code!

-Default behaviour is to match `////` but you can set your anchors as anything you want!
+Default behaviour is to match `////` but you can set your anchors as anything you want.

 ```js